VMGWARE/js-validator/README.md

 For those writing commits, please follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
 This helps us maintain a consistent commit history and generate changelogs automatically.

+Also, when making changes, only push to the `develop` branch.
+The `main` branch is reserved for stable releases as semantic-release will automatically publish to npm from there.
+The `develop` branch is used for development and testing, PR's will be squashed and merged into `develop` and then when ready, `develop` will be merged into `main`.

 ## License

 This library is open-sourced under the MIT License, allowing for wide usage and modification.
 See the [LICENSE](LICENSE) file for details.
 Feel free to submit issues and pull requests to help improve the library.